 Apply Vitazyme to the soil and foliage.
 Apply 1 liter/ha (13 oz/acre) of Vitazyme directly on the seeds before or at planting (see above).
-Spray 1 liter/ha (13 oz/acre) - about 8 to 14 ml (0.3 to 0.5 oz) per 1,000 square feet - over the leaves and soil at seedling emergence and every 30 days thereafter while the trees remain potted.
-Then, after planting the trees in a forest or landscape setting, apply Vitazyme at 1 liter/ha (13 oz/acre) over the root zone every 60 to 90 days during active growth.
+Spray 13 oz/acre - about 0.3 to 0.5 oz per 1,000 square feet - over the leaves and soil at seedling emergence and every 30 days thereafter while the trees remain potted.
+Then, after planting the trees in a forest or landscape setting, apply Vitazyme at 13 oz/acre over the root zone every 60 to 90 days during active growth.
 Vitazyme can be applied through a drip or sprinkler irrigation system; use the same rates as already given.